CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 * Procurement or development of changes
  Many manufacturers offer to receive the necessary information about new hardware or software or about errors that have occurred and their rectification in the subscription by e-mail.
  Updates and patches are typically available for download on Internet servers.
 In part, these sources are only accessible in conjunction with valid registration or support contracts.
 Often, the installed software or operating system provides the user with the ability to load software changes directly from the particular application or system.
  Some manufacturers provide their customers with special applications to manage and update the products.
 In addition, there are also more and more applications that, if the user and the security settings allow it, automatically seek updates from their manufacturers via the Internet and inform the user.
-From a security point of view, however, there are also disadvantages if changes are automatically recorded.
+From a security point of view, however, there are also disadvantages if changes are automatically imported.
 This means that faulty updates that are automatically imported can lead to failures and malfunctions.
 Therefore, it should be carefully considered whether such mechanisms should be used.
- Internal software development could be another way to make software changes if any security vulnerabilities or other requirements make it necessary.
+ In-house software development could be another way to make software changes if any security vulnerabilities or other requirements make it necessary.
 However, not only the necessary expertise must be available.
 The interfaces or the source code must also be open.
 * Testing
  After a change has been recorded, the functionality of the systems must be determined by a test.
 Whenever possible, a representative selection of typical application scenarios with the specialist department must be defined and tested.
 The results should be documented and compared with the expected results in order to identify any problems.
 In addition, all log files created during the test must be examined for evidence of malfunction.
 * Integration into the software distribution, test of integration